MikeDigitize/Getting_Started_With_TDD/README.md

 We're testing the results are between boundaries, but not whether the result could be a boundary.

 Infact, we really don't know exactly what this thing is giving us back yet.

 Let's fix that.

 *"What's the minumum I need to test to give me confidence?"*

 We need to know more about what's being returned for us to feel confident.
+Being test driven means we are forced to *really* think about how we write our code, which is great.

 ## Implementation vs. Interface